scikit-hep/awkward/docs/user-guide/how-to-create-constructors.md

 Parameters
 ----------

-Each layout node can have arbitrary metadata, called "parameters."
+Each layout node can have arbitrary metadata[^foot], called "parameters."
 Some parameters have built-in meanings, which are described below, and others can be given meanings by defining functions in {data}`ak.behavior`.

+[^foot]: Except for `ak.contents.EmptyArray`, which is an identity type.

 +++